27 May Musical Aphrodisiac: Why Is Sex Better with Music?

 Goosebumps or the “frisson”

-Goosebumps are generally experienced as a response to an unexpected change in temperature, or intense feelings like fear and sexual arousal.
+Goosebumps are a response to an sudden change in temperature, or intense feelings like fear and sexual arousal.
 When exposed to these sensations, the skin tightens and body hair stands on end.

 There’s another study that shows that you can get a ‘skin orgasm’ by listening to evocative music.
 This phenomenon is called, ‘frisson’.
 It’s an immediate and short-lived sensation, the kind to send chills all over your body and make you shiver, often triggering exhilarating excitement that stimulates the body’s nervous system.